-A summary of the key findings for the four additional supply-side schemes that could come forward under the adaptive futures is provided below in Table 6.4.
+A summary of the key findings for the five additional supply-side schemes that could come forward under the adaptive (Aspirational, Optimistic, High Growth and Supply-side Challenging) futures is provided below in Table 6.4.
 A summary of the assessment findings for the demand management schemes is initially provided.
 A summary narrative for the supply-side schemes is then provided setting out the key issues identified and this is structured according to the AMP.